AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 A user must be active in order to appear in any type-ahead fields of all other objects when making assignments or sharing them.

-You can deactivate users from the user page, or as you are editing a user.
+You can deactivate [!UICONTROL user]s from the user page, or as you are editing a user.

 For information about deactivating users, see [Deactivate or reactivate a user](../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).